giantswarm/docs/src/content/overview/architecture/_index.md

 ---
 title: Architecture
-description: High overview about how our platform is built and how you can interact with it.
+description: Technical overview of the Giant Swarm platform components and how a customer's developer platform can use them successfully.
 weight: 20
 last_review_date: 2024-03-18
 owner: